Background pattern

 Heart Failure

-Caution should be exercised at the beginning of treatment due to the possibility of dizziness or vertigo appearing.
+At the start of treatment, precautions should be taken due to the possibility of dizziness or vertigo

-Inform your doctor immediately if you experience these symptoms.
+Inform your doctor immediately if you experience these symptoms

 If you take more Enalapril Tarbis than you should

-If you take more Enalapril Tarbis than you should, consult your doctor or pharmacist immediately.
+If you take more Enalapril Tarbis than you should, consult your doctor or pharmacist immediately

-In case of an overdose, the most likely symptom is a feeling of dizziness or vertigo due to a sudden or excessive drop in blood pressure.
+In case of overdose, the most likely symptom is a feeling of dizziness or vertigo due to a sudden or excessive drop in blood pressure

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 91 562 04 20, indicating the medicine and the amount taken

-If you forgot to take Enalapril Tarbis
+If you forget to take Enalapril Tarbis

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist

 4. Possible Adverse Effects